Andre0512/hon/takedown_faq.md

 **Creating a new releases**
 - If I create a new release, program names and translations in all languages are fetched from the api and loaded to the [translation folder](https://github.com/Andre0512/hon/tree/main/custom_components/hon/translations)

-### What could bother Haier?
+### What bothers Haier?
-Requesting every 5 seconds is a bit much (even if the app makes more requests more frequent, but only in use).
-With a poorly implemented application, this could perhaps provide some load.
-The default interval for most integrations is 10 seconds.
-I would totally understand if haier wanted a higher value here and would increase it, I have already asked them suggest a poll interval.
+Polling every 10 seconds is a bit much.
+The default interval for most integrations is 30 seconds.
+Even if the hOn app makes more requests more frequent, but it does it only in use and not 24/7.
+As Haier explained in their answer, this generates a lot of traffic on the not so cheap aws hosting.
+I understand if Haier wishes a higher value here and will hopefully find a good solution with them.
+_I had initially claimed 5 seconds, but it is actually "only" 10 seconds, see [this constant](https://github.com/Andre0512/hon/blob/main/custom_components/hon/const.py#L10)._

+### How often has your plugin been installed?
+Since the latest versions are downloaded about 3000 times each on GitHub, I assume 2000-5000 active installations.

 ### Are there some secret keys stored in the repository?
 There is a constant for a [client ID](https://github.com/Andre0512/pyhOn/blob/main/pyhon/const.py) and an [api key](https://github.com/Andre0512/pyhOn/blob/main/pyhon/const.py).
 They seems to be static because they are the same for requests from every account I saw.